assassin78476/Vanguard/CONTRIBUTING.md

 License: AGPL 3.0
 Contributions: Welcome

+🚫 You may not monetize, resell, or claim credit for this project.

+✅ You may contribute improvements via pull requests if you agree to the AGPL-3.0 terms.

 Vanguard  is a Discord bot developed by GlaceYT and remade by assassin78476.
 This project is under a restrictive proprietary license.
 Any use, modification, or redistribution is strictly controlled by the license holder.